PDP nullifies Ekiti ward delegate congresses

 By Dirisu Yakubu, ABUJA

-The Peoples Democratic Party (PDP), on Monday, nullified the ward delegate congresses it conducted in Ekiti State on January 15.
+The Peoples Democratic Party (PDP) on Monday nullified the ward delegate congresses it conducted in Ekiti State on the 15th of January, 2022.

-The party has also disclosed that it will use the statutory/automatic delegate list to conduct its governorship primary election scheduled to hold this week in the state.
+The party has also disclosed that it will use the statutory/automatic delegate list to conduct its governorship primary election scheduled to hold this week in Ekiti state.

 This was part of the resolutions reached by the National Working Committee (NWC) of the party over Ekiti state election matters on Monday in Abuja.